 Before implementing any other cooling measures in your circuit board layout, use the best set of PCB design tools to create the correct stackup.
 Altium Designer’s layer stackup manager lets you create the right arrangement of copper plane layers and layer thicknesses to ensure the PCB substrate has high thermal conductivity.
 Through-hole vias can be defined in the Layer Stackup Manager to span onto the back of the board beneath hot components.
 These basic aspects of PCB design go a long way to helping remove heat from hot components.

 - Your substrate material will be a major determinant of reliability.
-The right material with high thermal conductivity can help remove heat from high power components and help keep your components running at low temperature.
+The right material with high thermal conductivity can help remove heat from high-power components and help keep your components running at low temperatures.